sudzythegoat/AI-Bot/README.md

-# AI-Bot
-Gpt 3.5 turbo powered AI Discord bot
+# GPT-3 Turbo powered AI Discord bot

+## Commands
+-gpt
+Provides an AI generated answer
+ex: -gpt Hi there!
+returns Hello!
+How can I help you?